-- Collect column statistics on the source table from which data is being copied, so that the Impala query can estimate the number of different values in the partition key columns and distribute the work accordingly.
+- Use the COMPUTE STATS statement to collect column statistics on the source table from which data is being copied, so that the Impala query can estimate the number of different values in the partition key columns and distribute the work accordingly.

 Snappy and GZip Compression for Parquet Data Files